Vigan Cathedral: History

 On July 27, 2022, the church was damaged by the 7.0 magnitude earthquake that hit parts of Luzon.
 Three hours after the earthquake, the Cathedral's rector and parish priest Msgr.
 Gary Noel S. Formoso announced its temporary closure through the Cathedral's official Facebook page, with its reopening upon the advice from structural engineers on its safety for future use.
 A week after the earthquake, the Vigan City LGU began implementing a color coding scheme that will assess the structural integrity and safety of the city's buildings; due to extensive damage, both the Cathedral and the adjacent Vigan City Bell Tower were placed under the highest level of "Code Red": the affected structures were closed and cordoned off, all functions and activities within were temporarily ceased, and the surrounding areas were placed off-limits to the general public.

 In 1884, Leona Florentino, the mother of Philippine women's literature, was buried within the cathedral.
-The cathedral of Vigan will celebrate its 450 years as a parish on April 30th, 2025 since its foundation in 1575.
+The cathedral of Vigan celebrated its 450 years as a parish on April 30, 2025 since its foundation in 1575.